 - Hide menu

-Narrated by Meryl Streep and filmed in eight countries, broadcast worldwide and translated into six languages, go to site STOLEN CHILDHOODS is the story of 215 million children for whom life is nothing but work.
+Narrated by Meryl Streep and filmed in eight countries, broadcast worldwide and translated into six languages, order Lyrica online STOLEN CHILDHOODS is the story of 215 million children for whom life is nothing but work.

 The film places these children’s stories in the broader context of the worldwide struggle against child labor.
 Stolen Childhoods provides an understanding of the causes of child labor, what it costs the global community, how it contributes to global insecurity and what it will take to eliminate it.